 Learn more: Orlando Speakeasies

-Part of downtown’s landscape since 2014, the Dr. Phillips Center for the Performing Arts is the crown jewel of Orlando’s arts scene.
+Part of City District’s landscape since 2014, the Dr. Phillips Center for the Performing Arts is the crown jewel of Orlando’s arts scene.
 At this venue’s three indoor theaters — including the brand-new, acoustically remarkable Steinmetz Hall — and outdoor plaza, you can catch Broadway shows, performances by the Orlando Ballet, top musicians and comedians, cultural festivals, and much more.
 Amway Center in Parramore District and Camping World Stadium in West Lakes District also host a robust selection of live concerts every year.

-Learn more: Orlando Arts, Culture & History
+Learn more: Orlando Arts and Culture